 Why can’t we be straight with our spouse all the time?
 Why is it that sometimes we are afraid to tell our spouse the truth for fear of hurting their feelings, stirring up ire, or the like?
 The truth is better even though it may cause pain for a short time.
 Living a lie will only perpetuate pain, frustration, and then possibly spawn resentment, which will damage the relationship in the long run.

 Aren’t best friends honest with each other?
 Why not be honest with your spouse?
-Why not set a precedence with your spouse that he or she knows that you will be completely pragmatic with her (with sensitivity and effective delivery)?
+Why not set a precedent with your spouse that he or she knows that you will be completely pragmatic with her (with sensitivity and effective delivery)?
 Being honest will give you the confidence that you are pleasing your spouse, doing something he or she appreciates or wants, helping him or her effectively, etc. How so?
 Your confidence is founded on the foundation of truth.
 Your spouse tells you what he wants or what she needs.
 Your spouse informs you when you are doing something that she likes or that he enjoys.
 Pleasure can be had from pleasing your spouse and know that you are really pleasing him or her.
 This happens more readily when we are honest with our spouse in all things.

 Ok.
 If you have been married for more than a couple of hours, then you know something unpleasant may happen between you and your spouse.
 If you’ve been married for several years then you know how those unpleasant things can add up and affect how you feel about your spouse, which in turn adversely affects the marriage relationship.
 Well, there is a powerful thing that you can do to thwart this.
 Forgive.

-Forgive your spouse when he or she hurts you.
+Forgive your spouse when he or she hurt you.
 Forgive your spouse when he or she does something stupid that hurts your feelings or embarrasses you.
 You may actually discover that you were the one who misunderstood something good that your spouse may have been trying to do.

 What does it mean to forgive?
 Forgiveness does not mean that you overlook an offense.
-Remember that you should be honest with your spouse, so if he or she hurts you in any way, you should tell him or her.
+Remember that you should be honest with your spouse, so if he or she hurt you in any way, you should tell him or her.
 Many conflicts can be resolved if we are just honest with our spouse when we are hurt.
 Forgiveness is the process of releasing the resentment that occurs because of an offense.
 In other words, your spouse hurt you.
 You are offended, and then you resent your spouse for hurting you.
 That resentment is like a poison inside of you, but unfortunately, we think that holding onto the resentment (unforgiveness) is like drinking poison and expecting the other person to die.
 Resentment will hurt you and your marriage in the long run.

 Forgiveness means that you release the resentment and then pursue resolution (you can’t resolve conflicts if we allow resentment to sustain a grudge towards your spouse).
 You then can resolve the conflicts or issues and thus grow closer together.
 Forgiveness provides a way for the relationship to be restored and move forward.
 Always practice forgiving your spouse.
 Do not hold grudges against your spouse, but instead release that resentment and get things straight between the two of you.